-The study is limited to the AkuafoAdamfo, Kumasi.
+The study is limited to Adwumapa Buyers Company Limited, Ghana.
 People from whom data was collected included employees of the Company (consisting of managers, senior staffs, as well as junior staffs) and farmers who happen to be the company's clients.
+ABC L is located at Asafo behind Barclays Bank.
+It has population of 1,000 people and contributes to 6 - 10% of total cocoa purchase.